Clinical Outcomes of Isolated Redo Mitral Valve Replacement in Patients with Mitral Prosthetic Heart Valve Dysfunction

-Objectives: Redo mitral valve replacement (redo-MVR) represents a clinical challenge due to a higher rates of peri-operative morbidity and mortality.
+Introduction: Redo mitral valve replacement (redo-MVR) represents a clinical challenge due to higher rates of peri-operative morbidity and mortality.

 Patients and Methods: This retrospective study enrolled a total of 103 patients who underwent isolated redo-MVR due to prosthetic valve dysfunction.
 Patients who had an isolated bypass, low echocardiographic quality, history of repeated re-replacements (more than twice), paravalvular leak repair without preoperative and intraoperative transesophageal echocardiography examination, isolated congenital surgery or isolated open-heart surgical intervention (of any type) without a valve procedure at their first or later operations were excluded.
 The primary endpoint of the study was in-hospital death.
 Secondary endpoint included individual morbidity.